7 Steps to Heat Up Cold Calling

 Destination CRM 2020

-Given that cold calling still has legs, what steps do companies need to take to maximize its impact?
-How can companies ensure that customers respond to sales and marketing calls when so much is working against them?
-Here are seven key strategies to keep in mind:
+Since cold calling is still effective, what steps can companies take to maximize its impact?
+How can businesses encourage customer engagement when so much is working against them?
+Here are seven key strategies:

 1. LEAVE A MESSAGE AT THE TONE

-Given that so many business calls wind up in voicemail, make sure that you leave a message.
+With many business calls going to voicemail, always leave a message.

-In many cases, ultimate success or failure of prospecting is gleaned in a short, initial exchange.
-Most prospects have a very limited amount of time to talk on the phone, so be mindful of that.
-“Everyone says, ‘I will only take 15 minutes of your time’,” Heinz argues.
-“Well, nowadays, executives are so busy that they do not have 15 minutes, especially with so many salespeople trying to get their attention.”
-They may have only a minute or two, so the agent needs to get in and make an impression ASAP.
+Success or failure in prospecting often hinges on the initial exchange.
+Most prospects have little time to talk, so be concise.
+“Everyone says, ‘I will only take 15 minutes of your time’,” Heinz notes.
+“Executives are so busy that they do not have 15 minutes, especially with many salespeople competing for their attention.”
+You may have only a minute or two, so make an impression quickly.

-Aggressive sales reps often start out with information that helps themselves, like three reasons why their product is better than their competitors’.
-Instead of launching right into an in-your-face pitch, salespeople need to focus on the prospects and their pain points.
-“We apologize for taking up the person’s time and then ask for 90 seconds to explain why they should be interested in us,” says Mark Kosoglow. vice president of sales at Outreach, a sales engagement platform provider.
+Aggressive sales reps often lead with reasons their product is better.
+Instead, focus on the prospect’s pain points.
+“We apologize for taking up the person’s time and then ask for 90 seconds to explain why they should be interested in us,” says Mark Kosoglow, vice president of sales at Outreach.

 3. FLIPFLOP COLD CALL DYNAMICS

-Warming the prospect up before the call can also help.
-Ideally, a salesperson should find a common connection who can introduce him to the prospect.
-Another option is following the business and the individual on social media.
-“LinkedIn is a good use of outreach, as the person has the opportunity to see your profile, understand who you are, and accept you as a connection,” advises Brian Young, an inside sales manager at Seismic, a sales enablement platform supplier.
+Warming up prospects before the call also helps.
+Find a common connection for an introduction, or follow the business and individual on social media.
+“LinkedIn is a good use of outreach, as the person has the opportunity to see your profile, understand who you are, and accept you as a connection,” says Brian Young, inside sales manager at Seismic.
+Social media data can supplement calling data for better-targeted outreach.

 4. PRACTICE MAKES PERFECT